aleklisi/The-Sound-Of-Erlang/article.md

 We can now improve our wave not to be just any random sound but a fixed frequency for a given amount of time.
 What we want to achieve is to be able to eg. play a sound of a frequency = 440 Hz for 2 seconds.
-To get a number of samples played in a given amount of time we need to multiply sample rate times sound duration, since number of samples is an integer we should then round then multiplication result.
+To get several samples played in a given amount of time we need to multiply sample rate times sound duration, since the number of samples is an integer we should then round then multiplication result.

 ```erlang
 NumberOfSamples = round(SampleRate * Duration)
 ```

-Sinus period is 2 * PI, knowing that and sample rate we can calculate how long will each signal step last for a given frequency *HZ*.
+Sinus period is 2 * PI, knowing that and sample rate we can calculate how long will each signal step last for a given frequency *Hz*.

 ```erlang
 Step = Hz * 2 * math:pi() / SampleRate